 In 2013 (the most recent year data is available), there were 154 reported boating incidents in Tennessee.
 This includes 25 fatalities and 80 injuries.
 The leading type of incident was collision between two vessels due to improper lookout.
 Attorneys can use this type of behavior in a court of law to prove negligence and hold one party responsible for damages.
-If a reckless boater injuries you in a boating accident, you could be eligible to receive compensation.
+If a reckless boater injures you in a boating accident, you could be eligible to receive compensation.
 If your loved one was killed due to reckless boating in Tennessee, contact our Nashville wrongful death attorneys today.

 Your Nashville Boating Accident Personal Injury Attorneys

 At Larry R. Williams, PLLC, we’re proud to represent clients who’ve been injured by negligent boaters in middle Tennessee.
 Our Nashville boat accident attorneys have a thorough understanding of our state’s boating laws and can recognize immediately when an operator’s negligence was the cause of an accident.
 Injuries and wrongful death due to an operator’s reckless behaviors will not stand at our firm.
 We’ll fight aggressively for your rights in a court of law, and stand by your side until you get the compensation you deserve.

 If you or someone you know has sustained an injury on one of Tennessee’s many lakes because of a negligent vessel operator, you have rights.
-Contact the personal injury lawyers at Larry R. Williams, PLLC, to speak to a caring representative about your options for filing a claim and demanding compensation for the damages you’ve suffered.
+Contact the Nashville personal injury lawyers at Larry R. Williams, PLLC, to speak to a caring representative about your options for filing a claim and demanding compensation for the damages you’ve suffered.
 Don’t let one person’s reckless behavior decide how you will live the rest of your life.
 Call us today at (615) 256-8880 to discuss your case with a professional who can help.